Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Abstract

 \section{Abstract}

-We present \method, a universal question-answering (QA) system that can operate on \emph{any} knowledge graph (KG), requires no human-annotated training data, and can be ready to use within a day --- attributes that are out-of-scope for current KGQA systems. \method draws inspiration from the remarkable ability of humans to comprehend information present in an unseen KG through exploration --- starting at random nodes, inspecting the labels of adjacent nodes and edges, and combining them with their prior world knowledge.
-In \method, exploration leverages an LLM-backed symbolic agent that generates a diverse set of query-program exemplars, which are then used to ground a retrieval-augmented reasoning procedure to predict programs for arbitrary questions. \method is effective over both small- and large-scale graphs, showing dramatic gains in QA accuracy over a zero-shot baseline of 27.89 and 58.02 F1 on GrailQA and MetaQA, respectively.
-On GrailQA, we further show that our unsupervised \method outperforms a \emph{supervised} in-context learning method, demonstrating the effectiveness of exploration.
-Lastly, we find that performance of \method reliably improves with continued exploration as well as improvements in the base LLM, notably outperforming a state-of-the-art \emph{fine-tuned} model by 7.08 F1 on a sub-sampled zero-shot split of GrailQA.
+We present \method, a universal question-answering (QA) system that can operate on \emph{any} knowledge graph (KG), requires no human-annotated training data, and can be ready to use within a day---attributes that are out-of-scope for current KGQA systems. \method draws inspiration from the remarkable ability of humans to comprehend information present in an unseen KG through exploration---starting at random nodes, inspecting the labels of adjacent nodes and edges, and combining them with their prior world knowledge.
+Exploration in \method leverages an LLM-backed symbolic agent that generates a diverse set of query-program exemplars, which are then used to ground a retrieval-augmented reasoning procedure to synthesize programs for arbitrary questions. \method is effective over both small- and large-scale graphs, showing dramatic gains in zero-shot QA accuracy of 27.89 and 59.88 F1 on GrailQA and MetaQA, respectively.
+We further find that performance of \method reliably improves with continued exploration as well as improvements in the base LLM, notably outperforming a state-of-the-art \emph{fine-tuned} model by 7.08 F1 on a sub-sampled zero-shot split of GrailQA.
+Lastly, we verify our universality claim by evaluating \method on a domain-specific materials science KG and show that it improves zero-shot performance by 46.33 F1.